Topological metrizations of trees, and new quartet methods of tree inference: Species Tree inference by Quartet Distance Consensus

 When gene trees have missing taxa, however, the conclusion is quite different.
 At either level of missing taxa investigated (second and third rows of figures), the U-STAR methods are the poorest performing, as is in line with our earlier comments.
 Indeed, the plots suggest a lack of statistical consistency of U-STAR under these conditions.
-ASTRAL-III's and QDC's performance, however, does not show any pronounced changes across these missing taxon simulations, so they are clearly to be preferred to U-STAR.
-Presumably, the robustness of both QDC and ASTRAL-III to missing taxa arises from their common approach of basing inference on quartets, so if that if some 4-taxon sets are not on all trees, one still gets a good estimate of their relationship from the remaining trees.
-Nonetheless, QDC/NJ continues to outperform ASTRAL-III when taxa are missing.
-It is not clear why this should be the case; ASTRAL-III's weaker performance could be due to either the optimization criterion it uses to choose a tree, or to the heuristics it uses to constrain its search space in order to obtain acceptable run times.
+ASTRAL-III's and QDC's performance, however, do not show any pronounced changes across these missing taxon simulations, so they are clearly to be preferred to U-STAR.
+Presumably, the robustness of both QDC and ASTRAL-III to missing taxa arises from their common approach of basing inference on quartets, so that if some 4-taxon sets are not on all trees, one still gets a good estimate of their relationship from the remaining trees.
+Between ASTRAL-III and QDC/NJ there is little difference in performance, with no clear pattern as to which was more accurate.

-While the simulations done here are by no means sufficient to draw conclusions on the performance of QDC relative to other methods, they do indicate its potential.
+While the simulations done here are by no means sufficient to draw final conclusions on the performance of QDC relative to other methods, they do indicate its potential.

 \begin{remark} The algorithm presented and used in the simulations above implicitly assumes the species tree is binary, so that for every choice of four taxa there will be a single most probable quartet.
-For non-binary species trees, one may instead have all three quartets equiprobable (but not have a two-way tie for most probable) in the limit as sample size goes to infinity.
-Using Theorem \ref{thm:dq2} one could modify the algorithm to allow for non-binary species trees, making some choice of cutoff for judging ``near equality" in quartet frequencies. \end{remark}
+For non-binary species trees, one may instead have all three quartets equiprobable (but not have a two-way tie for most probable).
+Using Theorem \ref{thm:dq} one could modify the algorithm to allow for non-binary species trees, making some choice of cutoff for judging ``near equality" in quartet frequencies. \end{remark}

 \begin{remark} We further note that averaging the quartet distances, or rooted triple distances, across gene trees as is done in STAR and U-STAR would not lead to consistency under the coalescent model.
 In fact, an example is already given by \cite{adr2013} in which an inconsequential variant of the rooted triple metrization averaged across gene trees is shown to exactly fit an incorrect species tree for infinite sample size.
 A similar example for the quartet metrization is as follows: Consider the rooted caterpillar species tree $(((((a,b)\tc x,c)\tc y,d) \tc z,e)\tc w,f)$ with $x,z,w=\infty$, $y=0$.
 Then under the multispecies coalescent model the gene trees $(((((a,b),c),d),e),f)$, $(((((a,b),d),c),e),f)$, and $(( ((a,b),(c,d)), e),f)$ each have probability 1/3, and all others have probability 0.
 Unrooting these gene trees and applying the quartet metrization, with alphabetical ordering of taxa we obtain the three distance matrices